Ayurveda for Perimenopause: A Holistic Approach to Hormonal Balance

 MEET VEENA: YOUR AYURVEDIC GUIDE

-Veena is a Certified Ayurvedic Practitioner and meditation teacher, and monk.
+Veena is a Certified Ayurvedic Practitioner, meditation teacher, and monk with decades of experience in holistic healing and Ayurveda.

 Learn more about Veena's work and book your FREE discovery call today.